 The hexadecimal RGB code of Ultramarine Blue color is #4166F5.
 This code is composed of a hexadecimal 41 red (65/256), a 66 green (102/256) and a F5 blue component (245/256).
 The decimal RGB color code is rgb(65,102,245).

 Ultramarine Ultramarine is a deep blue color pigment which was originally made by grinding lapis lazuli into a powder.
-The name comes from the Latin ultramarinus,
+Its lengthy grinding and washing process makes

 Cobalt blue cobalt blue as a good substitution for ultramarine for painting skies, writing in his "List of Colours" from 1818: "Used as a substitute for ultramarine in